junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

    #XGETADDRINFO: "<ip_addresses>"

 * The ``<ip_addresses>`` value is a string.
-  It indicates the IPv4 and/or IPv6 address of the resolved hostname.
+  It indicates the IPv4 or IPv6 address of the resolved hostname.

 Examples
 ~~~~~~~~